-Whenever we start a new skill or endeavour there is a rush of excitement.
-But then a few months down the track we all stop practising.
+Whenever we start a new skill or endeavor there is a rush of excitement.
+But then a few months down the track we all stop practicing.
 Why?
 In, how do I stay motivated to practice guitar, I want to explore how our minds work and give you a few strategies to beat the blues.

 You are not stuck with any of the decisions you make today but you do need to start somewhere.
-As you grow, change and improve you will fine tune what works for you.
+As you grow, change, and improve you will fine-tune what works for you.
+Find yourself a community to share your journey with, it’s free here.

 Motivated to Practice?